adam-bates/quill-lang/README.md

 # Quill Programming Langauge

-Iteration on c, without maxros or confusing behaviour; with some modern syntax, and a couple of modern features.
+Iteration on c.
+Aiming for quality-of-life improvements, keeping a lean language, and removing c weirdness.

-Notable differences from c:
+Some notable differences from c:
 - Data is constant & immutable by default.
 Mutable data must be marked as `mut`.
 - Namespacing: `std::io::printf("Hello, world!");`
-- Generics (type-erased): `std::ds::HashMap<String, int>`
+- Generics: `HashTable<String, int>`
 - Type-inferencing: `let x = true; // x is a bool`
 - for-each loops: `for n in 0..10 { }`
 - break-data turns blocks into expressions: `int x = { break 1; };`